-- (1) For the limited review in respect of the financial statements and management's discussion and analysis of Talon for the interim periods in 2009 ended March 31, June 30 and September 30. - (2) For discussion regarding various corporate matters and specified procedures on the proposed Saber transactions. - (3) For the limited review in respect of the financial statements and management's discussion and analysis of Talon for the interim periods in 2008 ended March 31, June 30 and September 30, as well for meetings and consultations in respect of the Brazauro transaction, memo regarding GAAP for exploration costs, discussion of taxes on sale of mineral property and tax consulting regarding president's remuneration. - (4) For discussion regarding various corporate matters and specified procedures on the proposed Saber transactions, as contemplated in the HOA.
+- (1) For the limited review in respect of the financial statements and management's discussion and analysis of Talon for the interim periods in 2009 and 2010 ended March 31, June 30 and September 30. - (2) For discussions regarding various corporate matters and specified procedures on the Saber Merger and, in 2010, included Rio Verde, Tlou and matters related to International Financial Reporting Standards.